-Click here to make general donations including memorials, Sunday flowers and space sharing payments.
+Click here to make an annual pledge or to make general donations including memorials, Sunday flowers and space sharing payments.

 Download the free GIVE PLUS app, search for Lake Street Church of Evanston and select it, then create an account for convenient on-the-go giving.

 Text a dollar sign and the amount you wish to donate to the Lake Street Church giving-by-text unique phone number, 844-551-7422.
 Click SEND.
 After your first text you will receive a registration link for entering contact and payment information.
 Future texts with a dollar sign and amount will process automatically.